-Built in 1917, this nine story office building at 133 Luckie Street in downtown Atlanta was mostly vacant at the time of its purchase by Habif Properties and several equity partners.
+Built in 1917, this nine story office building at 133 Luckie Street in downtown Atlanta was mostly vacant at the time of its purchase by our principals and their partners.
 After extensive renovations, the building found new life as a thriving office and retail complex.
 Under its new ownership, the building is home to Turner Enterprises, Inc., Captain Planet Foundation, Turner Foundation, Ted Turner Reserves, Ted’s Montana Grill’s corporate offices, and a Ted’s Montana Grill restaurant.

 Buildings at the intersection of Garnett and Pryor Streets in south downtown Atlanta were once part of Atlanta’s thriving garment district but were left abandoned in the 1960’s when manufacturing facilities moved to more modern distribution centers outside the city limits.
-Habif Properties participated in the acquisition of many properties in the garment district and attracted tenants like Kelly’s Seed and Feed Theater and the downtown party space, Studio Central.
-An entire block of properties controlled by Habif Properties was acquired by the City of Atlanta in 2002 to create the Municipal Court Complex.
+Habif Properties managed the acquisition of many properties in the garment district and attracted tenants like Kelly’s Seed and Feed Theater and the downtown party space, Studio Central.
+An entire block of properties controlled by Habif Properties' principals was acquired by the City of Atlanta in 2002 to create the Municipal Court Complex.